How to take better photos with the iPhone 6S and the iPhone 6S Plus

-The combination of classy optics, a sapphire coated lens and, new for the iPhone 6, focus pixels create a fast and detailed shooting exprerience that we just love snapping with.
-But if you’re looking to get that bit more out your pple smartphone camera, these handy tips are for you.
+The combination of classy optics, a sapphire coated lens and focus pixels create a fast and detailed shooting exprerience that we just love snapping with.
+But if you’re looking to get that bit more out your Apple smartphone camera, these handy tips are for you.

 iPhone camera tip #1: Use the camera grid to set-up your shots